Do you like to work on more than one writing project at once?

 - You want to work on several writing projects at once

-- You want to organise your research and notes in the same place where you write
+- You want to organize your research and notes in the same place where you write

 - You need a way of laying out and editing your writing faster